 Breed Overview

-Originating in the 19th century, the breed was developed in Australia to endure harsh working conditions and herd cattle over long distances.
-These dogs descend from a mix of native Australian Dingoes with herding dogs from England, showing an excellent blend of stamina, resilience, and agility.
+Originating in the century this breed was specifically bred in Australia to withstand working conditions and excel at cattle herding over long distances.
+They have roots tracing back to a mix of Australian Dingoes and herding dogs from England showcasing a balance of endurance, toughness and agility.

 Red Heeler Characteristics